mario-purestake/chainbridge-spec/spec.md

     2. An event of type `DepositEvent` is invoked.

 2. Receiving Tokens
-    1. A proposal is created with `createProposal`
+    1. A proposal with event type of `DepositProposalCreated` is invoked.
-    2. Once a proposal is created, other validators may vote on that proposal until the threshold is met.
-Where `yesVotes >= threshold || validatorSet.length - noVotes < threshold`
+    2. Validators then should vote on that proposal.
-    3. If the threshold is met, and the number of `yesVotes` approved a proposal, a validator can execute the deposit.
-The deposit function needs at minimum the paramters denoted in `executeDeposit()`.
+    3. If the threshold is met, then a handler should be invoked to perform the transfer.
-    4. To succesfully execute a deposit, the hash provided in `createProposal()` must match the corresponding values submitted to executeDeposit(), if the hashes do not match, the transaction cannot proceed.

 3. Handlers
     1. A handler consumes the `metadata` supplied from the `executeDeposit()`.